kentcdodds/testing-node-apps/README.md

 actually the recommended approach as it requires absolutely no setup whatsoever.
 Go to
 [this codesandbox](https://codesandbox.io/s/github/kentcdodds/testing-node-apps)
-and you should be good to go.
+and click `Fork` in the top right corner.
+Then click the `+` in the terminal and you can run `npm test` to get the test watch mode started.

 [![Edit testing-node-apps](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/kentcdodds/testing-node-apps)